do you experience any of the following?

 You may have already tried approaches such as CBT or counselling.
 You may be on medication but know that it has stopped making a difference and you are still left feeling anxious.
 You may have read books on the subject of anxiety, but still battle with anxious repetitive thoughts

 Rest assured you are not alone.
-When clients reach us they have often ‘tried everything’ and think that hypnotherapy is their ‘last chance saloon’!.
+When clients reach us they have often ‘tried everything’ and think that hypnotherapy or EFT is the ‘last chance saloon’!.

 However like the hundreds of success stories, you will discover how a powerful combination of solution focused psychotherapy, hypnotherapy and tapping therapy is the perfect recipe to leave you feeling calm, safe in your body, and in control.